 Common Blesbok Stalk

 I stayed directly behind Ben as we moved into the wind (always).
-We were in plain view with almost a semi-circle of blesbuck and more sheep around us.
+We were in plain view with almost a semi-circle of Blesbuck and more sheep around us.

 Off to our right were a Common and a White Blesbuck about 300 yards away.
 Walking towards us, grazing as they walked.

-A small group of sheep began closing a gap behind the blesbuck, so the decision was made to set up for a shot before they got too close.
+A small group of sheep began closing a gap behind the Blesbuck, so the decision was made to set up for a shot before they got too close.

-I sat and enjoyed looking over the blesbuck and enjoying the quiet.
+I sat and enjoyed looking over the Blesbuck and enjoying the quiet.

-This was the time where I really started thinking about the end of my safari.
+This was the time when I really started thinking about the end of my safari.
 Just a couple of animals left to hunt.
 The days had just seemed to transition smoothly from one day to the next.
 I really liked that.
 Since I had originally started looking into an African safari, the last two years had not been really great (except for the birth of my first grandson); my Mom passed away suddenly right before Christmas 2018.

 Covid happened, we lost employees at work, so travel and workload became ridiculous and remains so, I was really determined to have this trip work out no matter what!
 I thought about this trip every day.